 G. Unilateral Authority to Pay.
-The Department has unilateral authority to pay the Contractor sums it determines to be due to the Contractor for work performed on the project.
-This unilateral authority to pay by the Department does not preclude or limit the rights of the Department and the Contractor to negotiate and agree to the amounts to be paid to the Contractor.
+The LPA has unilateral authority to pay the Contractor sums it determines to be due to the DBT for work performed on the project.
+This unilateral authority to pay by the LPA does not preclude or limit the rights of the LPA and the Contractor to negotiate and agree to the amounts to be paid to the DBT.

+H. Infeasibility of Design.
+Infeasibility of accepted DBT designs, errors in the DBT’s Design Documents, or improper DBT design assumptions shall not be considered a revision to the Contract Documents.

 104.03 Rights in and Use of Materials Found on the Work.
 Upon obtaining the Engineer’s approval, the contractor may use material, such as stone, gravel, or sand, found in the plan excavation for another Contract Item.
-The Department will pay for both the excavation of the material under the corresponding Contract Item and for the placement of the excavated material under the Contract Item(s) for which the excavated material is used.
+The LPA will pay for both the excavation of the material under the corresponding Contract Item and for the placement of the excavated material under the Contract Item(s) for which the excavated material is used.
 Excavate or remove material only from within the grading limits, as indicated by the slope and grade lines.

-Obtain written permission from the Engineer according to .
+Obtain written permission from the Engineer according to 107.11.A.

 104.04 Cleaning Up.
 Maintain the Project in a presentable condition.
 Remove all rubbish, layout stakes, sediment control devices as directed by the Engineer, excess material, temporary structures, and equipment, including stream channels and banks within the Right-of-Way at drainage structures, and all borrow and waste areas, storage sites, temporary plant sites, haul roads, and other ground occupied by the contractor in connection with the Work.
-Establish suitable vegetative cover in these areas by seeding and mulching according to Item , except for cultivated fields.
+Establish suitable vegetative cover in these areas by seeding and mulching according to Item 659, except for cultivated fields.
 Leave the Project site in an acceptable condition as determined by the Engineer.
 The cost of cleanup is incidental to all contract items.
-The Department may withhold 10 percent of the Bid amount for the mobilization contract item, if included, until performance under this section is complete.
-See .
+The LPA may withhold 10 percent of the Bid amount for the mobilization contract item, if included, until performance under this section is complete.
+See 624.04.

+104.05 Pay Adjustments.
+Pay adjustments will be made according to the applicable governing Contract Documents and requirements.
+Pay adjustments shall be based on the required adjustment computation method or procedure as defined by the applicable specification or contract provision.
+LPA shall specify computation method or procedure for determining Pay adjustments

 105 CONTROL OF WORK

 105.01 Authority of the Engineer.
 The Engineer will decide questions concerning all of the following:

-A. The quality and acceptability of Materials furnished.
+The quality and acceptability of Materials furnished.

-B. The quantity of Work performed.
+The quantity of Work performed.

-C. The Contractor’s rate of progress.
+The DBT’s rate of progress.

-D. The interpretation of the Contract Documents.
+The interpretation of the Contract Documents.

-E. Acceptable fulfillment of the Contract.
+Acceptable fulfillment of the Contract.

-F. Contractor compensation.
+Contractor compensation.

+The acceptability of the DBT’s Design and Design Documents

-The Engineer may suspend all or part of the Work when the Contractor fails to correct conditions that are unsafe for the workers or the general public, fails to comply with the Contract Documents, or fails to comply with the Engineer’s orders.
+The Engineer may suspend all or part of the Work when the DBT fails to correct conditions that are unsafe for the workers or the general public, fails to comply with the Contract Documents, or fails to comply with the Engineer’s orders.
 The Engineer may suspend the Work due to adverse weather conditions, conditions considered adverse to the prosecution of the Work, or other conditions or reasons in the public interest.

-The Engineer’s acceptance does not constitute a waiver of the Department’s right to pursue any and all legal remedies for defective Work or Work performed by the Contractor in an un-workmanlike manner.
+The Engineer’s acceptance does not constitute a waiver of the LPA’s right to pursue any and all legal remedies for defective Work or Work performed by the DBT in an un-workmanlike manner.